 Even scientists have given into the speculation.
 Some believe that the tree’s root system somehow manages to draw from an underground stream that’s two miles away!
 Still, others suggest that the mesquite tree has somehow developed a system to extract moisture from air that blows in from the Persian Gulf, as well as nutrients from the surrounding desert.

 The truth has slowly begun to emerge, however, over the past few years as Bahrain’s government has begun to invest in studying and protecting the local tourist attraction that draws in approximately 50,000 visitors every year.
-In 2010, archaeologist discovered pottery and other human artifacts near the tree dating back to the time of a civilization known as the Dilmun.
+In 2010, archaeologists discovered pottery and other human artifacts near the tree dating back to the time of a civilization known as the Dilmun.

 Another study conducted by the government, with assistance from the Smithsonian Natural History Museum, found that the tree had initially sprouted around 1583.
-Interestingly enough, the mesquite Prosopis cineraria is native to the Americas and was not introduced into the Middle East until the 1950’s.
+Interestingly enough, the mesquite Prosopis cineraria are native to the Americas and were not introduced into the Middle East until the 1950’s.
 Thus, there still remains an uncertainty as to how exactly this beautiful and mystical tree found its way halfway around the world.

 Protected for centuries because of its isolation, the tree began to see hundreds, if not thousands, of visitors within the past few decades.
 Unfortunately, as civilization began to encroach in its direction, the tree became the victim of damage from vandals who would carve their name into it, while others burned portions of it in religious ceremonies.

 Fortunately, this national monument found some level of protection in 2013, when the Bahrain government placed a concrete wall and pathway to safeguard it from further damage.
-While visitors still try to brand the tree, today they names are generally left with permanent marker.
+While visitors still try to brand the tree, today they names are generally left with a permanent marker.